 Linux is used in the servers as an operation system in many networks.
 It is the most important and widely used operating system in the World.
 There are various Linux Commands.
 Some of these commands are used more in networking and they aremore important for network engineers.
 In this lesson, we will learn important Network Commands in Linux.
-As a Linux Command Cheat Sheet, thsi page will be a nice referance for you on your Linux Network Activities.

 Here, we will learn the below Top 35 Network Commands in Linux:

 - arpwatch command

 - bmon command